Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Introduction

 Covariance matrix estimation is one of the most important problems in statistics.
 The last decade has witnessed the rapid development of statistical theory for covariance matrix estimation under high dimensional settings.
 Starting from the seminal works of Bickel and Levina \citep{bickel2008covariance,bickel2008regularized}, covariance matrices with a list of different structures can be estimated with optimal theoretical guarantees.
 Examples include bandable matrix \citep{cai2010optimal}, sparse matrix \citep{lam2009sparsistency,cai2012optimal}, Toeplitz matrix \citep{ren2013optimal} and spiked matrix \citep{birnbaum13,cai13}.
 For a recent comprehensive review on this topic, see \cite{cai2014estimating}.
 However, these works do not take into account the heavy-tailedness of data and the possible presence of outliers.
 All these methods are based on sample covariance matrix, which is shown to have a $1/(n+1)$ breakdown point \citep{hampel1971general}.
 This means that even if there exists only one arbitrary outlier in the whole dataset, the statistical performance of the estimator can be totally compromised.
 In this paper, we attempt to tackle the problems of robust covariance matrix estimation under high dimensional settings.

 To be more specific, we consider the distribution $(1-\epsilon)N(0,\Sigma)+\epsilon Q$, where $Q$ is an arbitrary distribution that models the outliers and $\epsilon$ is the proportion of contamination.
-Given i.i.d. observations $X_1,...,X_n$ from this distribution, there are approximately $n\epsilon$ of them distributed according to $Q$, which can influence the performance of an estimator without robust property.
+Given i.i.d. observations $X_1,...,X_n$ from this distribution, there are approximately $n\epsilon$ of them distributed according to $Q$, which can influence the performance of an estimator without robustness property.
 This setting is called $\epsilon$-contamination model, first proposed in a path-breaking paper by Huber \citep{huber1964robust}.
 In this paper, Huber proposed a robust location estimator and proved its minimax optimality under the $\epsilon$-contamination model.
 His work suggests an estimator that is optimal under the $\epsilon$-contamination model must achieve statistical efficiency and resistance to outliers simultaneously.
 Therefore, we view the $\epsilon$-contamination model as a natural framework to develop theories of robust estimation of covariance matrices.
-The goal of this paper is to propose an estimator of $\Sigma$ that works optimally for the contaminated data.
+The goal of this paper is to propose an estimator of $\Sigma$ that achieves the minimax rate under Huber's $\epsilon$-contamination model.

 To obtain a robust covariance matrix estimator, we propose a new concept called matrix depth.
 For a $p$-variate distribution $X\sim\mathbb{P}$, the matrix depth of a positive semi-definite $\Gamma\in\mathbb{R}^{p\times p}$ with respect to $\mathbb{P}$ is defined as